Symptoms and Treatment of Abulia

 Some of the symptoms that hint at the presence of abulia are the following:

-- Lack of motivation and interest in performing any type of activity, both pleasurable and more routine, such as work or academic activities.
+- A lack of motivation and interest in performing any type of activity, both pleasurable and more routine ones, such as work or academic activities.

-- Loss of the ability to feel enjoyment.
+- The loss of the ability to feel enjoyment.